It’s official: fur is out! And these faux fur designers are making fake chic.

 Long, long ago, before the invention of the loom, wearing animal fur was pretty much the only way for a human in the northern hemisphere to survive cold winter weather.
-Unfortunately, very old habits die hard and fur is still seen as ‘ne plus ultra’ in luxury fashion.
+Unfortunately, very old habits die hard and fur is still seen as the ne plus ultra in luxury fashion.

 Understanding that hundreds of thousands of animals are killed (often brutally) to feed the vanity of a handful of people has turned more and more people away from this Stone Age habit.
 It’s time for something more progressive and fashion-forward – modern faux fur not only looks luxurious, but it feels lighter on the body and in the heart.

 Here, we’ve found some fabulous faux fur designers who are dedicated to cruelty-free designs for winter.

-6. Spirit Hoods
+5. Spirit Hoods

 This is the perfect brand for animal lovers.
-The LA based brand encourages you to channel your ‘spirit animal’, or the animal you seem to be most like, and wear their ‘fur’ to represent that.
-But in addition to saving actual animals by using stuffed-toy styled fake fur instead of real in their collections, Spirit Hoods also donates 10% of all profits towards animal conservation charities.
+The LA based label encourages you to channel your ‘spirit animal’, or the animal you seem to be most like, and wear their ‘fur’ to represent that.
+But in addition to saving actual animals by using stuffed-toy style fake fur instead of real in their collections, Spirit Hoods also donates 10% of all profits towards animal conservation charities.
 No wonder PETA highly endorses the brand!

 The vegetarian designer has long used vegan suede and leather in her collections, but had doubts about using faux fur: “I’d done fake fur many, many years ago, and I’d really questioned whether it was appropriate to do it and if it was necessary.
 Because fake fur now looks so real, I was afraid that I was promoting real fur, but I created these fur-free labels that will be on the outside of products so you can actually tell people it’s not,” she said in an interview with Vogue.

 Dagmar’s ‘furs’ are made from ethical mohair, sourced using special shaving techniques that’s very gentle on the animal.
 The effect is fur-like, but fully sustainable and cruelty-free.
 Sold online at Orchard Mile, these super warm jackets, sweaters and scarves are a favourite with American fashionistas.